UloE-G/Athletes-Corner/README.md

 - This page is where users with staff status can add or edit products.

-- The user can describe what category, name, price and rating the product has.
+- The user can describe what category, name, price, and rating the product has.

 - This is to give users with staff status a quicker and more efficent way of adding and editing products in the online store instead of going into the admin page.